1maginarist/1maginarist/README.md

 #### Backend Python Developer.
 I'm currently working with Python, JS, Telegram bots and other automation.
 I study Solidity and Rust for blockchain development, I would like to write smart contracts and also become a full-stack developer in web3 in the future.

-Skills: Python / JS / HTML / CSS / Solidity / Rust / C++ / C# / SQL / Linux
+Strong skills: Python / Git / SQL / Bash / JS / HTML / CSS / AWS S3

+Emerging skills: C++ / C# / Solidity / Rust / Docker